 Jamie is the Senior Producer of Radiolab where he oversees the staff and the short and long-term editorial planning.
 Jamie comes to Radiolab after years of reporting and producing for WNYC’s On the Media, NPR and the BBC.
-Most recently he’s reported stories from China, Malaysia, Poland, India and Louisiana.
+Most recently he’s reported stories from China, Malaysia, Poland, India, the UK and Kenya.
 Before that Jamie was lucky enough to work with, and learn from, Dave Isay, the Kitchen Sisters, Jay Allison and Joe Richman.
-He learned radio from the good folks at the Salt Institute for Documentary Studies.
+He learned radio from the good folks at the Salt Institute for Documentary Studies and has received grants and fellowships from The Ford Foundation, The Center for Investigative Reporting and the International Reporting Project.
 After years of enviously listening in on how Radiolab gets made he’s thrilled to be part of the process.

 Jamie York appears in the following:

 In December of 2012, a brutal rape in Delhi, India started a fractious debate about crimes against women and--among Indian journalists--about how crimes against women should be reported.
 Jamie York went to India last summer and spoke to journalists Meena Menon, Meenal Baghel and Shoma Chaudhury and to attorney Vrinda Grover about how India’s female journalists are using this moment to inform a discussion they care deeply about.